ovlb/www.ovl.design/_src/pages/text/blog/vibe-coding.md

 Software engineering is really making an art out of a making a fool of itself.

 But truly, it’s not just software engineering.
 Mathy math slop machines are shoved into every corner of the economy and our lives at breakneck speed, and [slow success](https://www.ft.com/content/e93e56df-dd9b-40c1-b77a-dba1ca01e473).
-Everything is generated so much that [no one is really keeping up](https://hbr.org/2025/09/ai-generated-workslop-is-destroying-productivity).
+Everything is generated so much that [no one can keep up anymore](https://hbr.org/2025/09/ai-generated-workslop-is-destroying-productivity).

-I’m sorry that happened for us all.
+I’m sorry that happened, for us all.

 Luckily there is: